dph01/lift-TBUtils/README.md

         "com.damianhelme" %% "tbutils" % "0.1.0" % "compile"

+3. In order to tell Lift where to look for the TBNav snippet, in Boot.scala add:

+        LiftRules.addToPackages("com.damianhelme.tbutils")

-3. In Boot.scala, define your menu sitemap with something like:
+4. In Boot.scala, define your menu sitemap with something like:

         val entries = List(Menu("Home") / "index",
           Menu("Page 1") / "page1",